Arts and Humanities Research Council Doctoral Training Partnership (AHRC)

 The AHRC Doctoral Training Partnership Scotland exists within SGSAH.

 As a collaboration of Scottish HEIs involved in the Arts and Humanities, SGSAH is dedicated to making the best possible provision for doctoral researchers in these areas.
-It is supported by both the Scottish Funding Council and the AHRC and aims to create a supportive community of doctoral students and graduates, capable of being research leaders in whichever sector they choose to enter.
+It is support by both the Scottish Funding Council (SFC) and the AHRC and aims to create a supportive community of doctoral students and graduates, capable of being research leaders in whichever sector they choose to enter.

-Students successful in this competition will commence studies in October 2024.
+Students successful in this competition will commence studies in October 2025.

 Eligibility

-Potential applicants are advised to check that they meet current AHRC eligibility requirements before applying.
+Potential applicants are advised to check that they meet the current AHRC eligibility requirements before applying.
 Subject to eligibility, we are keen to hear from anyone with an interest in applying for a studentship.
 Please contact the academic panel representatives listed below for further information or with any queries.

-It is essential that you take the time to read the
+It is essential that you take the time to read the SGSAH Doctoral Training Partnership & Funded Open Studentship Competition 2025 Guidance.
+The Guidance includes the application form.

-Home and International students are invited to apply for UKRI funding, which will cover the full stipend and Home tuition fees.
+Home and International students are invited to apply for UKRI funding, which will cover the full stipend and home tuition fees.

 To be classed as a Home student, applicants must meet the following criteria:

-• Be a UK national (meeting residency requirements), or
+• Be a UK national (meeting residency requirements) OR

-• Have settled status, or
+• Have settled status OR

-• Have pre-settled status (meeting residency requirements), or
+• Have pre-settled status (meeting residency requirements) OR

-• Have indefinite leave to remain or enter.
+• Have indefinite leave to remain or enter

-The International portion of the tuition fee cannot be funded by the UKRI grant, but will be covered for successful applicants by the University of Strathclyde.
+The International portion of the tuition fee cannot be funded by the UKRI grant but will be covered for successful applicants by the University of Strathclyde.

 Subject eligibility